-About the shape - Inspired by the profile of a traditional European chef knife, gyutos are a multi purpose knife with a slight meat cutting bias and “gyuto” even translates to “cow sword”.
+About the Shape - Inspired by the profile of a traditional European chef knife, Gyutos are a multi purpose knife with a slight meat cutting bias.
+“Gyuto” translates to “cow sword.”
 If you want one knife to do it all, This is it.
-The longer blade typically gives the blade a forward balance that allows it to work for you.
-While the blade would ideally by slid forward or back while cutting, they are also great for folks that prefer to 'rock' their knife while cutting.
+Starting at 180mm, Gyutos can reach the ridiculously long (and awesome) 370mm.
+For the at-home or professional cook, we recommend a Gyuto which measures between 210mm and 270mm long.

 About Manaka Hamono -Kisuke Manaka is a relatively young, 5th generation, blacksmith in Kasukabe, Saitama pref.
 Manaka-san didn’t like the dishonest way his father-in-law operated his business so he decided to become a blacksmith himself.
 He began making knives from scratch about 10 years ago, with nothing but a workshop full of equipment and no mentor.
 He is completely self-taught, yet he mastered techniques to forge-weld steels in house, even forge welding stainless steel which is no easy task.

 Now he forge-welds everything in house, from hard carbon steel clad with soft steel, stainless steel clad with stainless, and carbon steel clad with stainless steel.
 The Shirogami #2 steel used in these knives is forge-welded in house by Manaka-san.
 This is a very traditional steel that can achieve incredible sharpness and has great edge retention, a favourite of more traditional blacksmiths.